High-Tech Employee Antitrust Litigation

 The civil suit was filed by five plaintiffs.
 It accused the tech companies of collusion between 2005 and 2009 to refrain from recruiting each other's employees.

+A 2025 study found that this collusion reduced wages at the colluding firms by 5.6%, reduced stock bonuses for employees, and led to worse job satisfaction.

 "No cold call" agreements

 Cold calling is one of the main methods used by companies in the high-technology sector to recruit employees with advanced and specialised skills, such as software and hardware engineers, programmers, animators, digital artists, Web developers and other technical professionals.
 Cold calling involves communicating directly in any manner with another firm's employee who has not otherwise applied for a job opening.
 Cold calling may be done in person, by phone, letter, or email.
 According to the legal brief filed by a plaintiff in one of the class-action cases, cold calling is an effective method of recruiting for the high-technology sector because "employees of other [high-technology] companies are often unresponsive to other recruiting strategies... [and] current satisfied employees tend to be more qualified, harder working, and more stable than those who are actively looking for employment."

 The challenged "no cold call" agreements are alleged bilateral agreements between high technology companies not to cold call each other's employees.
 The DOJ alleges that senior executives at each company negotiated to have their employees added to 'no call' lists maintained by human resources personnel or in company hiring manuals.
 The alleged agreements were not limited by geography, job function, product group, or time period.
 The alleged bilateral agreements were between: (1) Apple and Google, (2) Apple and Adobe, (3) Apple and Pixar, (4) Google and Intel, (5) Google and Intuit, and (6) Lucasfilm and Pixar.

 The civil class action further alleges that agreements also existed to (1) "provide notification when making an offer to another [company]'s employee (without the knowledge or consent of the employee)" and (2) "agreements that, when offering a position to another company's employee, neither company would counteroffer above the initial offer."